 This may be for creative work, research, collaboration, discussions with fellow artists, rest, recreation, and/or convalescence.

 The Trust will pay a portion of the board and lodging costs directly to the place of residence.
 The balance of the bill is the responsibility of the Artist.
 Please note that the Trust will not always pay an entire bill and Artists will often be expected to contribute towards the costs.

-For 2018 the grant is set at a maximum of £80.00 per Artist per day.
-Details for future years will be announced.
+For 2019 the grant is set at a maximum of £80.00 per Artist per day.
 No VAT will be added to that sum, and if the place of residence charges VAT, the grant remains at a maximum of £80.00 per day towards the total bill.

 Because of the special relationship the Trust has with Hawkwood College, beneficiaries of the Trust are also eligible for a discounted daily rate there.
 When making a booking at Hawkwood, successful beneficiaries should mention that they are receiving a Trust grant.

 Grants are available for up to 12 months after the date of informing the Artist, and then for 6 months from that date.
 Any grant money allocated to an Artist but not used will not be carried forward.
 On occasion, the Trust may offer a grant covering a shorter period than that applied for.
 Again, if this is not taken up by the applicant, the offer will not be held over for a different application.

 The trustees will decide on the allocation of grants based on the annual income of the charity from the fund investments, balancing donations through the year.